 The intent of this experiment was to investigate whether programmers working with aspect-oriented programming were able to more quickly and easily find and fix faults in a multithreaded program.
-Our hypothesis was that programmers working with the aspect-oriented programming language, AspectJ (JCore and Cool components), would be able to more quickly and easily identify the cause of and corrections for errors than programmers working in Java, the control language.
+Our hypothesis was that programmers working with the aspect-oriented programming language, AspectJ (JCore and Cool components), would be able to more quickly and easily identify the cause of errors and correct them than programmers working in Java, the control language.